thepeterstone/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>proxyUser</td>
-<td>When used with proxyPassword, sets credentials to use with the HTTP proxy if the proxy requires authentication.</td>
+<td>When used with proxyPassword, sets credentials to use with the HTTP proxy if the proxy requires authentication. <!--- should this point to http://127.0.0.1:4000/proxies_manual_install.html#connecting-to-wavefront-through-an-http-proxy---> </td>
 <td>A string.
 <div>Ex: validUser </div></td>
 <td>3.23</td>